 Carpool lanes vary in their hours of operation and the minimum number of people per car.
 Verify details for the lane(s) on your commute.
 Follow the guidelines, as a violation of HOV lane use can result in a minimum $490 fine.

 During non-commute hours, carpool lanes revert to general traffic use.

 Make sure to check what the current toll is before you head out:

 FasTrak Carpools get discounted bridge tolls during peak commute hours with FasTrak and access to carpool lanes.
 (Carpools consists of 3 or more people per vehicle)

-If you work in Napa or Solano county, you can rest assured as you carpool, vanpool, take transit, bike, or walk to work that your employer and SNCI will be there for you in an emergency.
+If you work in Solano county, you can rest assured as you carpool, vanpool, take transit, bike, or walk to work that your employer and SNCI will be there for you in an emergency.
 Enrollment in the SNCI Emergency Ride Home program provides employees with a free taxi ride or a 24-hour car rental in case of a bonafide emergency.

 If you work in another county, ask us if you need assistance finding the Emergency Ride Home program there.
 Nearly all Bay Area counties have one.